khnh123/apache-python-server/README.md

 # apache-python-server

-This guide shows how to do the following, for both Windows and Ubuntu:
+This guide shows how to do the following, for both Windows and Linux:
 1. Get a working Apache server
 1. Run Python scripts on this server
 1. Set up a Flask application using module "mod_wsgi"